Skip to main content

 Use CasesUnidirectional data pushReal-time bidirectional communication

-• Only need server-side data push (e.g., AI conversation, logs, progress) → Choose SSE
+• Only need server-side data push (e.g., AI conversations, logs, progress) → Choose SSE

 • Need bidirectional real-time communication (e.g., chat, collaboration, games) → Choose WebSocket